nvidia-cosmos/cosmos-rl/docs/rollout/trtllm.rst

 .. note::

-    To use TensorRT-LLM as the rollout backend, you have to build docker image with the file ``docker/Dockerfile.trtllm`` in the root directory of the project.
+    To use TensorRT-LLM as the rollout backend, you have to build docker image with the file ``docker/Dockerfile.trtllm`` in the root directory of ``cosmos-rl`` project.